MissStrong/ICD2O/Notes/Unit 3/Note 15 - Hiding Elements.md

 // This is in the script.js file

 let sentence = document.getElementById("sentence");
-sentence.style.display = "default"; // changes the element from hidden to visible
+sentence.style.display = "inline"; // changes the element from hidden to visible
 ```

 The difference between using `visibility: hidden` and `display: none` is that when we change the `visibility` the element still takes up space whereas if we change the `display` it makes it seem like the element is not there at all.